 - “The kingdom of the heavens may be compared to a man – a king – who prepared a wedding feast for his son.

 - “And he sent his slaves to call the men who have been invited to the wedding feast, and they weren’t willing to come.

-- “Again, he sent other slaves, saying: “Tell the men who have been invited: “behold, my dinner has been prepared.
+- “Again, he sent other slaves, saying: “Tell the men who have been invited: “behold, I have prepared my dinner.
 My oxen and fattened cattle have been slaughtered and everything is ready.
 Come to the wedding feast.”

 - “But having not cared, they departed: one to his own farm, and another to his business.

 - “And having seized his slaves, the rest spitefully injured and killed them.

 - “And the king was enraged.
-And having sent his armies, he destroyed those murders and burned their city.
+And having sent his armies, he destroyed those murderers and burned their city.

 - “Then he says to his slaves: “The wedding feast is indeed ready, but the men who have been invited weren’t worthy.

 - “Therefore, travel on the highways and roads, and invite as many as you find to the wedding feast.

-- “And having gone out to the roads, those slaves gathered everyone: whoever they found – both evil and good – and the wedding feast was full of the men who recline at the table.
+- “And having gone out to the roads, those slaves gathered everyone: whoever they found – both evil and good – and the wedding feast was filled with the men who recline at the table.

 - “And having entered to observe the men who recline at the table, the king saw a man there not *dressed in wedding clothes.

 - “Then the king told his servants: “Having bound his hands and feet, throw him into the outer darkness, where there will be weeping and grinding of teeth.

 - “For many are called, but few are chosen.”

 Paying Caesar’s tax

-- Then having left, the Pharisees held a council on how they might trap Him in His words.
+- Then having left, the Pharisees held a council on how they might trap Him in a word.